hva23/FS-Manager/README.md

 With this library, you can perform various file operations such as creating, opening, reading, writing, and deleting files.
 It abstracts the low-level complexities of interacting with the underlying file system, allowing you to focus on implementing your project's logic without worrying about the intricacies of file management.

+### Better use LittleFS instead of SPIFFS
+This library is specifically designed and tested for use with LittleFS.
+Due to the deprecation of SPIFFS and its potential removal in future releases, we strongly recommend using LittleFS as the underlying file system with this library.
+Using SPIFFS instead may result in compatibility issues and bugs.
+Therefore, it is highly advised to utilize LittleFS to ensure optimal performance and stability.

 ## Installation

 ### Arduino